-Christmas Trees (Real) Special Instructions The annual Scouts BSA Christmas Tree Pick-Up and Recycling Day comes to Napa on Saturday, January 4th, 2020.
+Christmas Trees (Real) Special Instructions The annual Scouts BSA Christmas Tree Pick-Up and Recycling Day comes to Napa on the first Saturday in January.
 Please have your tree on the curb by 9:00am on Saturday morning.
 Please DO NOT set out your tree earlier in the week, since tree collection will not take place until Saturday.
 Trees must be free of ornaments, nails, tinsel, stands and metal spikes.
 All are contaminants or safety hazards.
 A voluntary donation of $10 per tree is suggested and appreciated.
 Please do not leave money on the tree!
 Scouts will come to your door.
 Please leave a check made out to “Boy Scouts of America” in an envelope at your door.
 Customers who miss the Scouts tree pick-up may place their tree out for collection on their normal service day beginning the following Monday.
 Please follow the above tree preparation guidelines and cut trees over 8′ in half.
-Flocked trees are accepted.
+Flocked trees are not accepted and need to be disposed of as trash.
 Wreaths, pumpkins, and other holiday greenery go in the compost cart.At our Napa Recycling and Composting Facility, we turn all your holiday greenery into compost, mulch or fuel for renewable energy.
 Remove All Ornaments, Lights and Tinsel Before you recycle your live Christmas tree, make sure that it is free of all ornaments, lights and tinsel.
 Ways to Reduce Decorate a Potted Tree Instead It may be unconventional, but skipping the traditional Christmas tree (real or fake) altogether and decorating a potted tree you’ve bought or have in your home is a truly green way to have a tree for the holidays.
 Buy a Rooted Tree and Plant It After the Holidays Next holiday season, buy a tree with roots (it can be balled and burlap or containerized) and plant it in your yard after you use it.
 Did You Know?
 Christmas Trees as Job Creators According to the National Christmas Tree Association (NCTA), the Christmas tree industry employs more than 100,000 people in the United States.
 The Environmental Benefits of Christmas Trees Although they’re planted just to be cut down and used as a decoration once they’ve reached maturity, Christmas tree farms have a positive impact on the environment.
 Each acre of Christmas trees produces enough oxygen for the daily needs of 18 people.